kl1nton/1_Applied_Basic_Science/3_Pathology.md

     D. Carcinoma
     E. Ischaemia

+#### Answer: A. Metaplasia - ?

 ### Q3.30
 A serum electrolyte analysis suggests hypernatraemia.
 Which of the following conditions is most likely to be associated with hypernatraemia?

-    A. Syndrome of inappropriate antidiuretic hormone secretion (SIADH)
+    A. Syndrome of inappropriate antidiuretic hormone secretion (SIADH) - F
     B. Oedematous conditions
     C. Patients on diuretic therapy
     D. Patients on osmotic cathartics
-    E. Cases of water intoxication
+    E. Cases of water intoxication - F

+#### Answer: C. Patients on diuretic therapy - ?

 ## Questions 3.31-3.40